 Old Town Belton Redevelopment

 The Old Town Belton Redevelopment Plan (pursuant to Chapter 353) is an incentive policy that grants real property tax abatement in exchange for substantial property improvements.
-Substantial property improvements include but are not limited to a new roof, new siding, new windows, etc. Must be an improvement that elevates the appearance of the applicant's structures and property as a whole.
+Substantial property improvements include but are not limited to a new roof, new siding, new windows, etc. Improvements must elevate the appearance and structures of the applicant's property as a whole.

 Approved projects are eligible for 90% real property tax abatement for up to 15 years or the cost of improvements, whichever comes first.
-Each level has a different investment threshold, guidelines and length of abatement.
-Real property tax abatement is trigger after the project is complete.
+Each level has a different investment threshold, guidelines and abatement value.
+Real property tax abatement is trigger after the approved project is complete.

 - City staff reviews application for a determination of whether the proposed project complies with the City’s adopted Old Town Belton Redevelopment Plan and adopted Old Town Belton Redevelopment Plan Policy.